mihai2000q/ConsiliumTempus-be/docs/Domain.md

 Additionally, on the bottom of the page there can be found [Database Diagrams](#database-diagrams) representing the relationships of the aggregates with other aggregates and/or entities.

+Each aggregate, entity or value object has an empty private constructor so that the Entity Framework can initialize them.

 ## Aggregates

 - [User Aggregate](domain/aggregates/Aggregates.User.md)